Nmargolis00/portfolio/README.md

 ## Description

-UPDATE

-This project helped to identify and implement semantic HTML and cleaner and more ledgile CSS.

-It allows for future developers to more easily read and understand the code

-I learned how to label semantic HTML and review and condense CSS
+This project helped me to build a project from scratch that I can use a source for future projects and work to help get a job.
+I was able to utilize skills from previous challenges to create a functional site that would look nice and utilize flexboxes for scaling

 ## Table of Contents (Optional)